Labor, Delivery & Recovery (LDR)

-At UMC, our brand new, state-of-the-art hospital just for women and babies offers you all the luxuries you’d expect from a 5-star hotel.
-Our beautifully decorated, Labor, Delivery, and Recovery rooms provide you and your family with privacy, comfort, and convenience.
-We also provide what’s known as Mother-Baby Couplet Care.
-Mother and baby are cared for together by one nurse in the mother's room from the time of the child’s birth, through the family’s transition to the Mother-Baby Unit and then discharge.
+At UMC, our brand new, state-of-the-art hospital offers the luxuries expected from a five-star hotel.
+Labor, Delivery and Recovery rooms provide privacy, comfort and convenience.
+Mother-Baby Couplet Care incudes care by one nurse from the time of birth through the family's transition to the Mother-Baby unit and until discharge.
 This family/patient centered model of care promotes immediate bonding, educational opportunities, and family satisfaction.

 - High-risk labor rooms